About our research agenda

 Our research agenda, Transforming the relationship between Aboriginal peoples and the NSW Government 2018-2023, can be found here.

 Inside our research agenda

-South Wales public servants, Economic prosperity, Self-determination, Influencing the public discourse, Improving research and evaluation practice
+of New South Wales public servants, Economic prosperity, Self-determination, Influencing the public discourse, Improving research

 • Return of public lands to Aboriginal control/ownership

 Heidi Norman provides an overview of the unique history of Aboriginal land recovery in New South Wales.
 Crucially the continuing return of substantial land holdings to Aboriginal peoples will open up significant cultural, social and economic opportunities for Aboriginal communities across New South Wales.
 In Norman’s view, this will increasingly position Aboriginal peoples as central actors in development, planning and conservation.
 This, she concludes, will validate Aboriginal approaches to nation-building.

 Britt Jacobsen and Anthony Seiver explore the history of Aboriginal language policy in New South Wales, in the context of the 2017 consultations with Aboriginal communities on proposed legislation to recognise and protect New South Wales Aboriginal languages.
 In reviewing international, Commonwealth and State approaches, Jacobsen and Seiver emphasise Aboriginal languages are an essential ingredient in promoting Aboriginal community ownership and the development of the cultural essence of distinct peoples.
 Importantly, Aboriginal people draw overwhelmingly positive support for the nurturing of Aboriginal languages from a clear majority of New South Wales citizens, a hopeful foundation for the new relationship now sought.

 • Cultural capability of New South Wales public servants